Bhazath/Bhazath/ReadMe.md

 # 💫 About Me:
-"Hi, I'm Bhazath, an Administrator focused on server engineering."
+"Hi, I'm Bhazath, an Administrator focused on server, network and system."

 "I enjoy solving complex issues.
 Always eager to learn and share knowledge within the tech community."